What's to know about dental abscesses?

-The abscess typically originates from a bacterial infection, often one that has accumulated in the soft pulp of the tooth.
+The abscess typically comes from a bacterial infection, often one that has accumulated in the soft pulp of the tooth.

-Bacteria exist in plaque, a by-product of food, saliva and bacteria in the mouth which sticks to the teeth and damages them, as well as the gums.
+Bacteria exist in plaque, a by-product of food, saliva, and bacteria in the mouth, which sticks to the teeth and damages them and the gums.

-If the plaque is not removed by regular and proper tooth brushing and flossing the bacteria may spread within the soft tissue inside the tooth or gums, eventually resulting in an abscess.
+If the plaque is not removed by regular and proper brushing and flossing, the bacteria may spread inside the soft tissue of the tooth or gums.
+This can eventually result in an abscess.

 Here are some key points about dental abscesses.
 More detail and supporting information is in the main article.

-- To minimize pain, it is best to avoid cold drinks and food and use a softer brush
+- To minimize pain, it is best to avoid cold drinks and food and use a softer toothbrush.

 Pain is the main symptom of a dental abscess.

 Signs and symptoms of a dental abscess include:

 - pain in the affected area when biting or when touching the affected area

 - sensitivity to cold or hot food and liquids